UKHomeOffice/hocs/documentation/code-repos.md

 The WCS schema.

 [hocs-docs](https://github.com/UKHomeOffice/hocs-docs)
-Handles interactions with documents stored in S3.
+Handles interactions with documents stored in S3, document conversion, and virus scanning.

 [hocs-docs-converter](https://github.com/UKHomeOffice/hocs-docs-converter)
 Accepts any document as a parameter and returns a `.pdf` document.